powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 When an attachment is deleted by a user action or cache expiration:

-- Related `AttachmentRecord` is removed from attachments table.
+- An `AttachmentRecord` is created or updated with `QUEUED_DELETE` state.
+- The `RemoteStorage`'s `deleteFile` method will be called.
 - Local file (if exists) is deleted.
-- File on cloud storage is deleted.
+- If successful, the `AttachmentRecord` is deleted.

 ### Expire Cache